desheffer/pimento/README.md

 ## Getting Started

-This code is designed to run on a Raspberry Pi 3.
-Be aware that older versions of the Pi are likely to experience compatibility issues.
+This code is designed to run on a Raspberry Pi 3 Model B. Be aware that other versions of the Pi may experience compatibility issues.

 Before you can build the project, you will need the GCC `aarch64-none-elf` toolchain.
-You can download it using your package manager.
-If it's not available there, you can build it using [this script](contrib/build-aarch64-toolchain.sh).
+You can download it using your package manager or use the `docker.sh` script in this repository.

 Build the project by running `make`.
 This will generate a file called `build/kernel8.img`.
 Copy this file to the SD card of your Pi, replacing the